Daniel Hasler

-Daniel Hasler (born 18 May 1974) is a Liechtenstein football coach and former player who currently works for the Liechtenstein Football Association.
+Daniel Hasler (born 18 May 1974) is a Liechtenstein football coach and former player who works for the Liechtenstein Football Association.

 A defender, he is one of the most capped players for the Liechtenstein national team, having appeared 78 times after his debut against Estonia in 1993.
 He last played for FC Vaduz.

 Coaching career

 On 27 November 2012, FC Vaduz announced that Hasler from 1 January 2013 would be the new assistant manager of the club under manager Giorgio Contini and continue to exercise in a dual role with his job at the national team.

+Personal life

+His son is Alessio Hasler, also a Vaduz player and Liechtensteiner international.